quangdaon/unlockjs/README.md

 # UnlockJS

-Use keyboard keys to their fullest potential!
 UnlockJS is a JavaScript library to activate cheat codes and keyboard shortcuts\* in your project.

-\* Keyboard shortcuts are coming soon.
+\*Keyboard shortcuts are coming soon.

 ## Installation